THE GROWER PROGRAM

 The Grower Program uses real-life community pilot projects in order to provide landscapers the chance to get hands-on experience installing Productive Urban Landscapes.

 Landscape maintenance is arguably the most important part of the process, which is why we offer nested certifications in Productive Urban Landscape maintenance.

 Level 1 Maintenance certification.

-Our flagship course is Level 1 Maintenance certification.
-Launching in July, 2022, landscapers will learn the basics of maintaining ecological landscapes.
+Our flagship course is Level 1 Maintenance certification, where landscapers learn the basics of maintaining ecological landscapes.